docker/docs/_includes/ee-linux-install-reuse.md

     If prompted to accept the GPG key, verify that the fingerprint matches `{{ gpg-fingerprint }}`, and if so, accept it.

-2. To install a _specific version_ of Docker EE (recommended in production), list versions and install:
+2. To install a _specific version_ of Docker Engine - Enterprise (recommended in production), list versions and install:

     a.
 List and sort the versions available in your repo.
 This example sorts results by version number, highest to lowest, and is truncated: